 Sudoku is arguably one of the best ways to spend a cold, rainy night at home by yourself.
-Solving a 9 x 9 sudoku square is a deeply satisfying — and often challenging — experience, and it’s for this reason sudoku has proven so popular over the past few years.
+Solving a nine-by-nine sudoku square is a deeply satisfying — and often challenging — experience, and it’s for this reason sudoku has proven so popular over the past few years.
 However, while you might suppose you have to wait for the next edition of your newspaper before you can have another sudoku fix, there is a growing range of apps available for iOS and Android that can fill the void.

 In fact, the best sudoku apps do more than simply replace paper-based sudoku with a virtual equivalent.
-By throwing in extra game modes and activities, the apps we’ve covered below take sudoku to a whole new level, helping you to squeeze even more enjoyment out of one of your favorite ways to unwind and/or train your brain.
+By throwing in extra game modes and activities, the apps we’ve covered below take sudoku to a whole new level, helping you to squeeze even more enjoyment out of one of your favorite ways to unwind and train your brain.

 Also, we’re going to apologize right now for the fact that most of these apps are called “sudoku” rather than something more imaginative.
 Still, while half a dozen or so apps with the same name might ordinarily be a recipe for severe confusion, we’ve clearly indicated the name of the developer to help you tell them apart.

 Sudoku.com offers arguably the most comprehensive sudoku app out there.
 It lets you play standard games of sudoku, enabling you to change the difficulty setting so that you can have a gentle ride or a more taxing test.
 It also provides a variety of daily challenges and seasonal events, giving the app much more depth than you’d expect from a supposedly simple sudoku app.
 Players may also welcome several features that can be called upon to make the game a little more forgiving, including hints, auto-checking, and duplicate highlighting.
 There is also a wealth of statistical features, letting you track your progress, see your best times, and keep a tab on all of your achievements.
 The app includes around 10,000 individual sudoku puzzles that can be played for free, although you can pay a one-time fee of $5 to remove ads.